 Students will be asked to write two critique papers throughout the course of the semester.
-The first critique will be based on your analysis of a movie that has ethnic, racial, and/or cultural themes.
-The second paper will be based on a newspaper, internet article (from a reliable source), journal article, or other similar media that address some racial, ethnic, and/or cultural concept discussed in the class.
+The first critique will be based on your analysis of a movie that has themes related to the psychology of women.
+The second paper will be based on a song that addresses some gender concept discussed in the class.
 Specific criteria related to these papers will be posted on Blackboard.
 These critiques are worth 25 points each.
 Critique papers must be TYPED.
-Papers must be in Times New Roman 12 point font, default margins.
+Papers must be in Times New Roman 12 point font, 1 inch margins.